Official Canadian Documents for Use in France: How to Get Them Authenticated and Legalized

-To make your documents valid for use in France, they will have to be verified by two bodies: first by Global Affairs Canada (the authentication stage) and then the consulate at the embassy of France (the legalization stage).
-Global Affairs Canada is located here in Ottawa, and there are French consulates in Toronto, Vancouver, Montreal, Quebec City, and Moncton.
-If you have Canadian documents for use in any French territories such as Guadeloupe, Martinique, Saint-Martin, Saint-Barthélemy, Saint Pierre and Miquelon, Reunion island, Mayotte, French Polynesia, New Caledonia, and Wallis and Futuna, they will require legalization at a French consulate.
-It seems like a straightforward process, but there’s a catch.
-Global Affairs Canada takes up to 20 business days to authenticate documents they receive.
-Additionally, the French consulates have their own series of requirements, fees, and processing times which change frequently.
-Furthermore, the French consulate at which your documents will need to be legalized will depend entirely on where they were issued.
-As you can see, this simple process can get very stressful, time consuming, and costly to figure out.
-This is in addition to any complications that may arise during shipping.
-In fact, it is very unlikely that it can be done properly on the first attempt.
-For many Canadians rushing to meet their deadlines in France, this is simply unacceptable.
-This is why thousands of Canadian businesses and individuals choose the convenient and affordable alterative: ALSC.
+To make your Canadian documents valid for use in France, they need to be verified by two bodies: Global Affairs Canada (authentication) and the consulate at the embassy of France (legalization).
+While Global Affairs Canada is in Ottawa, French consulates are located in Toronto, Vancouver, Montreal, Quebec City, and Moncton.
+If you have Canadian documents for use in any French territories, such as Guadeloupe, Martinique, Saint-Martin, Saint-Barthélemy, Saint Pierre and Miquelon, Reunion island, Mayotte, French Polynesia, New Caledonia, and Wallis and Futuna, they will require legalization at a French consulate.

-Canadian Documents Apostille, Authentication Legalization for use in France
+Canadian Documents You Need for Use in France